AkankshyaMohanty1106/Human-Edge/README.md

 ·       comments.js: Responsible for rendering a list of individual comments and reply.

 ·       comment.js: Decide whether users can edit or delete, reply their comments and implement   corresponding functionality.
-Also, functionality of sorting of comments based on likes and time difference calculation of user’s comment is implemented in this js file.
+Also, functionality of sorting of comments
+        based on likes and time difference calculation of user’s comment is implemented in this js file.
+.       used random function for different users in different time .
+Coz we get the user data from service side .
+But we don’t have any api to call .

 Challenges faced -